Wikia/guidelines/APIDesign/README.md

 RFC](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) or the [Wikipedia page](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).

  * `200 OK`: represents a successful HTTP request.
-It should not be used for an error (see 4xx and 5xx) or an empty result set (use `404 Not Found`).
+Do not use for an error (see 4xx and 5xx) or an empty result set (use `404 Not Found`).
  * `201 Created`: the resource was created synchronously (e.g. via `POST` or `PUT`).